 Q: What are the key considerations when creating content for a knowledge base?

-Why it’s asked: The first thing I want to hear from my perspective employee is “audience.”
+Why it’s asked: The first thing I want to hear from my prospective employee is “audience.”
 I want them to understand how critical it is to know who they’re supporting with the knowledge base before we dive into best practices.

 Example Answer: Is this for a customer audience?
 Or internal knowledge base?
 How realistic is it for customers to resolve their own issues (How technical is the product and the buyer?
 Are we talking coding updates or UI clicks?)?